-- A. Shippensburg University students wishing to receive an invitation of membership to a social Greekletter organization must be verified as eligible by the Office of Fraternity & Sorority Life.
-No invitation of membership may be given to a student who is ineligible or who has not been verified. - B. Shippensburg University practices deferred recruitment.
-The practice of deferred recruitment necessitates that first-time, first-term students have earned at least 12 credit hours prior to joining a fraternity or sorority. - C. To be eligible to receive an invitation of membership to a fraternity or sorority, a student must: - 1.
-Be enrolled at Shippensburg University of Pennsylvania - Have earned a minimum of 12 credit hours at Shippensburg University or transferred a minimum of 12 credit hours from an accredited college or university.
-Advanced Placement (AP) credits and/ or dual-enrollment credits earned while in high school will not be counted towards the requirement. - 3.
-Have earned a minimum of a 2.3 cumulative GPA - D. When a prospective member's GPA is within 0.10 (one tenth) of the minimum GPA requirement, their academic record will be reviewed for additional predictive indicators on SSC Navigate Moderate and Positive indicators will be used to make a final determination of eligibility. - E. These are the minimum requirements set by Shippensburg University.
-Minimum GPA average and credit hour requirements may also be set by the Inter/National Headquarters and/or the respective governing council.
-Shippensburg University will enforce whichever policy is the most stringent.
+A. Shippensburg University students wishing to receive an invitation of membership to a social Greekletter organization must be verified as eligible by the Office of Fraternity & Sorority Life.
+No invitation of membership may be given to a student who is ineligible or who has not been verified.

+B. Shippensburg University practices deferred recruitment.
+The practice of deferred recruitment necessitates that first-time, first-term students have earned at least 12 credit hours prior to joining a fraternity or sorority.

+C. In order to be eligible to receive an invitation of membership to a fraternity or sorority, a student must:

+- i.
+Be enrolled at Shippensburg University of Pennsylvania - ii.
+Have earned a minimum of 12 credit hours at Shippensburg University or transferred a minimum of 12 credit hours from an accredited college or university.
+Advanced Placement (AP) credits and/ or dual-enrollment credits earned while in high school will not be counted towards the requirement. - Have earned a minimum of a 2.3 cumulative QPA - 1.
+When a perspective member is within 0.1 (one tenth) of a point their academic record will be reviewed for additional predictive indicators on SSC Navigate - Moderate and Positive indicators will be used to make a final determination. - D. These are the minimum requirements set by Shippensburg University.
+Minimum QPA average and credit hour requirements may also be set by the inter/national organization.
+Shippensburg University will enforce whichever is greater.

-- F. Should the Inter/National Headquarters make an exemption to their eligibility requirements, they need to notify the Office of Fraternity & Sorority Life in writing.
-Shippensburg University minimum requirements will still apply. - G. A student who does not meet the minimum criteria will not be eligible to receive an invitation of membership to join a fraternity or sorority at that time.
+- Should the inter/national organization make an exemption to this, they need to notify the Office of Fraternity & Sorority Life in writing.
+Shippensburg University minimum requirements will still apply. - E. A student who does not meet the minimum criteria will not be eligible to receive an invitation of membership to join a fraternity or sorority at that time.

-III.
+IIII.
 Continuous Recruitment Practices

-- A. Shippensburg University supports the continuous open recruitment of eligible members during the fall and spring terms in accordance with the policies and practices of governing councils, Inter/National Headquarters, and Shippensburg University. - B. Prospective members may have routine contact with social Greek-letter organizations including but not limited to participating in public social, educational, or philanthropy events; study sessions; athletic events or intramurals; etc. - C. Prospective members are not permitted to receive benefits of membership such as engaging in activities exclusive to social Greek-letter organizations.
-This includes but is not limited to private social functions; social functions with alcohol; new member education; chapter meetings; etc.
+A. Shippensburg University supports the continuous open recruitment of eligible members during the fall and spring terms in accordance with Shippensburg University policy and practices and inter/national fraternity and sorority policies.

+- B. Perspective members may have routine contact with social Greek-letter organizations including but not limited to participating in public social, educational, or philanthropy events; study sessions; athletic events or intramurals; etc. - C. Perspective members are not permitted to engage in activities exclusive to social Greek-letter organizations including but not limited to private social functions; social functions with alcohol; new member education; chapter meetings; etc.